douglas86/hangman/README.md

 4. In Codeanywhere, from the terminal, run `heroku_config`
 5. Paste in your API key when asked

 You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
-This API key is unique and private to you so do not share it.
-If you accidentally make it public then you can create a new one with _Regenerate API Key_.
+This API key is unique and private to you, so do not share it.
+If you accidentally make it public, then you can create a new one with _Regenerate API Key_.

 ---